 Scientific Name: Creagrus Furcatus

-The Swallow-tailed Gull prefers the warmer waters at the east of Galapagos but can be spotted in small colonies right across the archipelago.
+The Swallow-tailed Gull prefers the warmer waters at the east of Galapagos, but can be spotted in small colonies right across the archipelago.
 In total there are an estimated 35,000+ individual swallow-tailed gulls at Galapagos, spread across over 50 colonies.
 The best islands to see them are: Genovesa, Española & South Plaza islands.

-They look for rocky slopes, lava holes or cliff ledges for nesting, and prefer to have plenty of personal space between nests, and often prepare their nests withdrawn to the back of ledges for shade and protection from the sun.
+Swallow-tailed gulls prefer rocky slopes, lava holes or cliff ledges for nesting.
+They like to have plenty of personal space between nests, and often prepare their nests withdrawn to the back of ledges for shade and protection from the sun.
 The male is responsible for nest construction, building from stones, lava fragments, and sea urchin spines.
-Only once the nest is ready, is the male ready to attract a mate.
+Only once the nest is ready is the male ready to attract a female mate.

-Swallow tailed gulls are Asynchronous breeders - that is, they breed year-round with no defined season, so there are always mating pairs to be found, and couples will frequently stay together from year to year.
+Swallow tailed gulls are Asynchronous breeders - that is, they breed year-round with no defined season.
+So there are always mating pairs to be found, and couples will frequently stay together from year to year.
 Just one egg is laid per clutch, with parents taking turns to guard the nest during the day.
 The incubation period lasts typically 31-34 days, before a cute and fluffy chick hatches out.
-At night, the non-brooding parent will fly out to sea to hunt food for the family.
-This process repeats for up to 3 months until the chick is ready to fly out to sea.
+At night, the non-brooding parent flies out to sea to hunt food for the family.
+This process repeats for up to 3 months until the chick is ready to fly for himself.

-• The swallow-tailed gull has developed excellent night vision, and are the only gull species on the planet with this ability.
+• Swallow-tailed gulls have developed excellent night vision, and are the only gull species on the planet with this ability.
 One advantage is that they can hunt at night without the risk of Frigate birds stealing their catch.
-How do they see in the dark?
-Thanks to their large eyes (the largest of all gull species), and a unique tissue layer that reflects light back through the retina.
+How does a swallow-tailed gull see in the dark?
+It's all thanks to their large eyes (the largest of all gull species), and a unique tissue layer that reflects light back through the retina.

 • They have a handy color-coding technique to identify when an individual is ready to mate.
 When in season their eye rings will turn a bright orange/red color, while for the rest of the year the eye-ring is black.